flox/flox/README.md

 ## 📘 Origins

-Flox began its life during the deployment of Nix at The D. E. Shaw Group, where it quickly proved invaluable by making Nix easier for newcomers and offering centralized control over packages.
+Flox began its life during the deployment of Nix at the D. E. Shaw group, where it quickly proved invaluable by making Nix easier for newcomers and offering centralized control over packages.
 As a result, their successful project became one of the largest, most impactful enterprise deployments